vodenica/CMMS-HLF/01-chaincodes/05-safety-management/README.md

 1. **Risk Assessments:** These records help to identify and evaluate potential hazards in the workplace, prioritize them, and implement measures to control them.

-2. **Incident and Accident Reports:** These records are important to track the number and types of accidents, near-misses, and incidents that occur in the workplace, and to identify trends and patterns that can help to prevent future incidents.
+2. **Incident and Accident Reports:** These records are important to track the number and types of accidents, near-misses, and incidents that occur in the workplace and to identify trends and patterns that can help to prevent future incidents.

-3. **Training Records:** These records help to ensure that all employees have received the necessary training to perform their job safely and to comply with health and safety regulations.
+3. **Training Records:** These records help to ensure that all employees have received the necessary training to perform their jobs safely and to comply with health and safety regulations.

 4. **Safety Inspections and Audits:** These records provide evidence that regular safety inspections and audits have been carried out to identify hazards and ensure compliance with health and safety regulations.